 Dr. Drolet has focused her research career around the care and treatment of infantile hemangiomas, including those found in PHACE syndrome.
 As medical director of the Birthmarks and Vascular Anomalies Clinic, she has led a team of physicians in consulting on critical vascular cases nationwide.
 She is a co-investigator for the PHACE Syndrome International Clinical Registry and Genetic Repository.

 Denise Metry, MD

 Dr. Metry has been a pediatric dermatologist at Texas Children's Hospital.
 She was also an associate professor of pediatrics and dermatology at Baylor College of Medicine.
 Her clinical interests include birthmarks and inherited skin diseases and laser treatment of vascular and pigmented lesions.
 She began work on the Texas-based PHACE syndrome phenotype database and registry and has since combined data from the registry with the PHACE Syndrome international Clinical Registry and Genetic Repository at Children's Hospital of Wisconsin.

-Marcia is the nurse clinician for the Birthmark and Vascular Anomalies Clinic at Children's Hospital of Wisconsin.
-She has assisted Dr. Drolet as her lead nurse since 2005.
-Marcia provides timely and caring responses to questions from families as well as information and guidance to professionals while following patients throughout their course of treatment.
-In addition to clinical care, Marcia is involved in research and quality improvement in the Vascular Anomalies clinic program at Children's Hospital of Wisconsin.
+Kathey is the nurse clinician for the Birthmark and Vascular Anomalies Clinic at Children's Hospital of Wisconsin.
+She has assisted Dr. Drolet as her lead nurse since 2016.
+Kathey has been with Children’s since 2007 and has experience in Surgery and Interventional Radiology which helps to prepare patients with what to expect during and after their procedures.
+Kathey provides timely and caring responses to questions from families as well as information and guidance to professionals while following patients throughout their course of treatment.
+In addition to clinical care, Kathey is involved in research and quality improvement in the Vascular Anomalies clinic program at Children's Hospital of Wisconsin.

 Children's Hospital of Wisconsin